sony/nnabla-examples/diffusion-models/README.md

 After creating dataset, you will have the directory named `<your data dir>/celeba-hq-{resolution}/images` which has all images as jpg format.
 Note that you should use the same resolution as or larger resolution than the one you would like to train (e.g. if you train your model with 256x256, you should use 256x256 or larger).

-Then, you can train your model on CelebA-HQ by `python train.py --dataset celebahq --data_dir <your data dir>/celeba-hq-{resolution}`.
+Then, you can train your model on CelebA-HQ by `python train.py dataset=celebahq dataset.data_dir <your data dir>/celeba-hq-{resolution}`.
 (You should specify the parent directory having `images` as sub-directory.)

 ## Training